 You can get Medigap insurance through any of the following means:

 Contact insurance companies that sell Medigap insurance.
-There is a list of insurance companies that sell Medigap plans in Texas.

 Reach out to an insurance agent in Texas.